Looking for hiking trails to explore? Here are a few of the world's best hikes, sure to take your breath away!

-The West Maroon Pass in Colorado spans a 12.7-mile stretch out and back hiking trail.
+The West Maroon Pass in Colorado spans a 12.7-mile stretch of out-and-back hiking trail.
 It has a pass that brings you up to 12,480 feet of elevation.

-This place is under the Maroon Bell’s Peak and considered to the most photographed peak in the United States.
+This place is under Maroon Bell's Peak and is considered the most photographed peak in the United States.
 That alone speaks for itself.

 2. The Jewels Route

-This 48-mile trek is in the western end of the Grand Canyon National Park.
-Ironically, Jewel’s Route has lighter crowds and boasts of turquoise Colorado River views and deep orange rocks.
+This 48-mile trek is at the western end of Grand Canyon National Park.
+Ironically, Jewel's Route has lighter crowds and boasts turquoise Colorado River views and deep orange rocks.

 - 30 Extra Large Baby Wipes for Adults Too.
 Biodegradable Wipes are Flushable and Great for Camping and Backpacking